vishnun0027/Text_Classificaion/README.md

 # Text classification (movie review)

-Text classification app(flask app) is a common NLP task that assigns a label or class,label like 🙂 positive, 🙁 negative
+Text classification is a common NLP task that assigns a label or class,label like 🙂 positive, 🙁 negative